pfmahoney/Proform_tdf_v2_BLE/README.md

 ## Future Improvements and known issues

-The board sometimes reboots in offline mode when it's not connected to Zwift.
+- The board sometimes reboots in offline mode when it's not connected to Zwift.
 Most of the times it's totally stable.
 I am not sure why it does this.
 It's on the list to debug.
-The speed and distance calculation is pretty far off from Zwift - this is sort of an unsolvable problem because I can't exactly replicate Zwift's calculation with bike  frames, wheels, drafting, etc.  but I could do better.
+- The speed and distance calculation is pretty far off from Zwift - this is sort of an unsolvable problem because I can't exactly replicate Zwift's calculation with bike  frames, wheels, drafting, etc.  but I could do better.
 But this doesn't affect Zwift operation where the speed/distance are calculated by Zwift.
 It's really more of an issue for offline use.
 For riding at 0% grade, the calculation is close enough to work for now.
-The elevation/grade is frequently pretty far off.
+- The elevation/grade is frequently pretty far off.
 The resistance and power are correct, but the grade is often 2x what it's supposed to be.
 It's mostly just a visual problem (like the speed/distance).
 Zwift knows what it is, and the power calcution seems correct.
-I'd like to upgrade Offline mode to work better.
+- I'd like to upgrade Offline mode to work better.
-I'd like to calibrate the power calculation with a power meter (but those are expensive!).
+- I'd like to calibrate the power calculation with a power meter (but those are expensive!).
 Right now it's roughly what feels right.
+It feels a bit generous as it is but it's not too far off.
+I thought the original Proform was kind of generous with it's power calculation but I've never actually used a real power meter so I'm not sure.

 ## Acknowledgements